iqlab-africa/recon-base-functions/README.md

 This repository contains code that implements Azure Functions to provide an API for Robots that require integration with Azure services.
 It offers a secure pathway to all the Cloud services necessary and provides a single place for Robots to use API's to satisfy their requirements.

 The choice of Azure Functions as serverless backend provides a cost benefit in that the backend application is not running up any charges when it is not running.
+The backend starts running only when required to serve a running Robot.

 ## Technologies